Living with tulpamancy

 Multiple tulpas

-In practice, the majority of tulpamancers sticks to just one tulpa.
+In practice, the majority of tulpamancers stick to just one tulpa.
 Most of the rest have up to four, while some may have ten or more.

 There is no right or wrong number.
 You can have over ten genuine relationships with characters developed over many years – I think we do.
 It’s also perfectly okay to stick to just one; as we said, most people do.